 Originally the site started out as a few Thailand specific posts on the personal blog of Karsten Aichholz which later on got expanded into the website you’re reading now.

-Nowadays the site has several guest contributors who help create content for the articles and podcast episodes posted on the site. ranging from
+Nowadays the site has several guest contributors who help create content for the articles and podcast episodes posted on the site.

 About the Founder